ADO Pilot Privacy Policy

 Your source code is your most sensitive asset.
 Here's exactly how we handle it:

-Processing duration: Code exists in our systems for only the time required to perform the review (typically 10-60 seconds).
+Processing duration on our systems: Code exists in our systems for only the time required to perform the review (typically seconds to minutes).

 4.2 Security Measures for Code in Transit